 Need to take Career Connections information with you?
-Download Career Connections brochure here!
+Download Career Connections info. here!

 The following are options and programs that are available to help individuals obtain their vocational goals:

-Career Connections helps individuals to find and secure jobs that meet each person’s interests, skills, and needs.
+Career Connections assists individuals in obtaining meaningful employment based on each person’s interests, skills, and needs.